 The need for extended (strained) hand positions is much more frequent for cellists than for violinists and violists.
 Whereas the hand of violinists and violists comfortably covers a range of a perfect fourth between first and fourth fingers, we cellists (without the use of the thumb) have a comfortable range in the Neck and Intermediate Regions of only a minor third.
 Even a major third requires a contortion of the hand (extension) which, for cellists with small hands especially, complicates our playing enormously.
 Even doublebass players don’t use as many extended hand positions as cellists, because their instrument is tuned in fourths so they can just go across to the neighbouring string to find the new note rather than extending.

-The subject of extensions on the cello is so large and so important that it has been broken up into several different sub-topics (click on the highlighted links).
+The subject of extensions on the cello is so large and so important that its continuation has been broken up into several different sub-topics, each of which has its own dedicated page (click on the highlighted links).